Rob Beveridge: Non-competition coaching

 In 1993, Beveridge was a Scholarship Coach with the Australian Institute of Sport (AIS).
+During this time, he served under mentor Adrian Hurley and good friend Guy Molloy.

-Four years later, he became the inaugural coach of the New South Wales Institute of Sport (NSWIS) basketball program.
+In 1997, Beveridge became the inaugural coach of the New South Wales Institute of Sport (NSWIS) basketball program.
 He served in that role until 2007.
 He built a reputation as an outstanding nurturer of talent and a developer of young men into professional basketballers.

 Between 2005 and 2010, Beveridge coached the World Select Team at the Nike Hoop Summit in the United States.
 He also served as the Nike Basketball Camp director from 2005 to 2013.

 WNBL and Waratah League

-In 1994, Beveridge served as an assistant coach with the Perth Breakers in the Women's National Basketball League (WNBL) under head coach Guy Molloy.
+In 1994, Beveridge served as an assistant coach with the Perth Breakers of the Women's National Basketball League (WNBL) under head coach Guy Molloy.

 In 2001 and 2002, Beveridge coached the Norths Bears in the Waratah League, guiding them to back-to-back grand final appearances and an ABA National Finals appearance in 2002.
 He returned to the Waratah League in 2005 to coach the Hills Hornets.